-The Candlelit Vigil provides a moment of reflection to remember those we have lost to HIV/AIDS.
+The Candlelit Vigil provides a moment of reflection to remember those we have lost to HIV.
 The Vigil also presents an opportunity to stand together unified against the discrimination and stigma that LGBTQ+ people still face today.

 Manchester Pride Festival